Become a Pain BC educational contributor and share your knowledge with those interested in learning more about chronic pain.

 Education for people in pain

-- Pain Waves Podcast: An informal interview recorded offline via telephone with leading chronic pain experts who discuss research, tools, stories, and what works for them.
-Listeners can subscribe via Apple Podcasts, Spreaker, or listen directly from Live Plan Be (www.liveplanbe.ca).
-Published monthly.
+- Pain Waves Podcast: An informal interview recorded with leading chronic pain experts and people in pain who discuss the latest pain management research, stories, tools, and trends.
+Listeners can subscribe via Apple Podcasts, Spreaker, or listen directly from Live Plan Be.

-- Live Plan Be – Ask the Expert: A two-hour, live online chat hosted on Live Plan Be’s Discussion Forum, similar to Reddit’s “Ask Me Anything”, hosted quarterly.
+- Live Plan Be – Ask the Expert: A two-hour, live online chat hosted on Live Plan Be’s Discussion Forum, similar to Reddit's “Ask Me Anything".

-- Pain BC’s Monthly interdisciplinary webinar series for health care providers Offered weekdays once a month, from 12-1pm.
-These webinars are led by experienced health care providers who are experts in their field.
-Webinars are moderated by Pain BC education staff to ensure they meet learning objectives, are highly engaging, and relevant.
-Subject matter ranges from focus on novel topics and emerging research to evidence-based practice related to chronic pain assessment, treatment, and management.
-Hosted monthly, recorded, and distributed to Pain BC’s health care provider networks.
+- Interdisciplinary webinars for health professionals: These webinars are led by experienced health professionals who are experts in their field.
+Webinars are moderated by Pain BC education staff to ensure they meet learning objectives, and are highly engaging and relevant.
+Subject matter ranges from novel topics and emerging research to evidence-based practice related to chronic pain assessment, treatment, and management.

 For all audiences:

-- Assist in promoting the event or resource on social media or via your professional networks
+- Assist in promoting the event or resource through your professional networks and/or social media;

 For patient audiences:

-- Use clear, simple language and explain any technical terms to deliver content that is approachable, accessible, easy to read
+- Use clear, simple language and explain any technical terms to deliver content that is approachable, accessible, and easy to read.